floriankuehl/devworx/README.md

 <p>The solution can be configured via JSON files, based on the provided context, that are stored in the Configuration folder.
 These files are used to configurate the system itself, as well as as the frontend page.</p>
 <p>See <code>Context/Devworx/Resources/Private/Layouts/Page.php</code> and <code>Context/Devworx/Configuration/Context.json</code></p>

+<h3>Devworx Context</h3>
+<p>This context is used for System-mechanics like Login, Registering and Cache Management.
+This is basically the user interaction context</p>

 <h3>Frontend Context</h3>
-<p>This context is used for the "normal" processing of the user frontend, such as Login, Registering, Dashboard, Caches etc. This is basically the user interaction context.</p>
+<p>This context is used for the "normal" processing of the user frontend, like a Dashboard or the customized routines of your project.</p>
-<p>For standard rendering, the <code>Devworx\Renderer\FluidRenderer</code> is used.</p>
+<p>For standard rendering, the <code>Cascade\Renderer\CascadeRenderer</code> is used.</p>

 <h3>API Context</h3>
 <p>This context is used for <code>JSON</code> based interaction, with controllers.
 To use the api context, you can either request <code>./api/</code> or provide the <code>X-Devworx-Context</code> header with the login hash of the user as the value.</p>